tohagan/firebase-typescript-koa-starter/README.md

-# Unofficial starter kit for Firebase / Typescript / Node / Koa
+# Starter kit for Firebase / Typescript / Node / Koa

 WORK IN PROGRESS